mc-aeq/metachain/README.md

 #### Dependencies
 - for compiling from source you'll need a working [boost] installation with all libraries built.
 - [openssl] is widely used in this project. you'll need a working installation with all libraries.
+- [rocksdb] is our default meta info backend, even when you use mysql or other db engines, we still rely on [rocksdb].
+A working install must be present!
 - C++ compiler needs to have C++11 compability.
 As soon as C++17.2 is available, changes will be made to use the C++17.2 standard as dependency!
 #### Building for source on windows
 - clone the git repository using github for Desktop
+- place all dependencies in a folder named "dependencies" in the project root. clone the corresponding git repositories of the dependencies into this folder
 - open the MetaChain.sln in Microsoft Visual Studio
 - build for Debug or Release
 #### Building for source on linux